matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 _`uproot` and `awkward` usage to load particle physics data into jagged arrays_

 Given the size of the data, the files used in a real analysis will usually be cached at a national level "analysis facility" where the analysis code will run.
+Using `coffea`, `uproot`, and Dask, these files can then be efficiently read and the tree structure of the data can populate Awkward arrays.

 <!-- https://mystmd.org/guide/directives#directive-include -->
 ```{include} code/read.py